LGBTQ history in India: 2010s

 On 16 February 2012, the Supreme Court, during a hearing of a bunch of appeals filed against decriminalisation of gay sex, observed that homosexuality should be seen in the context of changing society as many things which were earlier unacceptable have become acceptable with the passage of time.
 The two-judge bench, composed of Justices G S Singhvi and S J Mukhopadhaya, opined that homosexuality should be seen in the light of changing times where phenomena of live-in relationships, single parents and artificial fertilisation have become normal.
 They also pointed out that many things, which were considered immoral 20 years ago, have become acceptable to society now.
 The bench said that homosexual sex was not an offence prior to 1860 and referred to paintings and sculptures of Khajuraho.
 Senior Advocate Amrendra Sharan, who opposed the Delhi High Court order of decriminalising gay sex on behalf of the Delhi Commission for Protection of Child Rights, had then submitted that social issues cannot be decided on the basis of sculptures.
 The apex court bench, however, observed that it is a reflection of the society of that time and that homosexuality should not be seen only in terms of sexual intercourse.
 Earlier, the Supreme Court bench had asked the anti-gay rights groups, challenging the legalisation of homosexual sex to explain how such acts are against the order of nature as submitted by them.
 The apex court heard petitions filed by anti-gay rights activists and also by political, social and religious organisations which have opposed the Delhi High Court verdict decriminalising homosexual behaviour.

 On 23 February 2012, the Union Home Ministry of the UPA government replying to a Supreme Court observation, told the Supreme Court that it was opposed to the decriminalisation of gay sex.
 "This is highly immoral and against the social order," the Home Ministry told the apex court.
 It said that India's moral and social values were different from other countries, and therefore, the nation should not be guided by them.
 The Central Government reversed its stance on 28 February 2012, asserting that there was no error in decriminalising gay sex.
 This resulted in the SC pulling up the Centre for frequently changing its stance on the issue.
 "Don't make a mockery of the system and don't waste the court's time", an apex court judge told the government.

 In March 2012, "The population of Men who have Sex with Men was estimated to be 25 lakhs in India," the government said in its affidavit filed in the Supreme Court, citing figures of the National Aids Control Programme.

 In June 2012, a guide titled 'Creating Inclusive Workplaces for LGBT Employees in India' was developed by IBM, Goldman Sachs, and Google together with Community Business, a non-profit organization.

 In the same year, 2 July was celebrated as the first Indian Coming Out Day to mark the 2009 Naz Foundation v.
-Govt. of NCT of Delhi judgement that decriminalisaed homosexual sexual activity.
+Govt. of NCT of Delhi judgement that decriminalised homosexual sexual activity.